 George Phipps, MBA '91

-George is a managing partner and chief operating officer of Jasper Ridge Partners and concentrates his efforts on manager selection and portfolio construction in the private equity and venture capital areas.
-Prior to joining Jasper Ridge Partners in 2003, George was a general partner and a member of the three-person U.S. Operating Committee at Apax Partners, a leading international private equity firm.
-Previously, George was an investment officer with the Czech and Slovak American Enterprise Fund and, before that, an analyst at Salomon Brothers Inc. George serves on the board of directors of The Bessemer Group, Incorporated and its principal subsidiary banks and the board of managers of Bessemer Securities LLC and its principal subsidiary.
-George also serves on the board of directors of the Lucile Packard Foundation for Children’s Health, is a member of the National Council of the Environmental Defense Fund.
-He earned an A.B. in Economics from Harvard College, and an M.B.A. and Certificate in Public Management from the Stanford Graduate School of Business.
+George Phipps is a Managing Partner of Jasper Ridge Partners and co-leads the private equity team, where he focuses on the firm’s direct and co-investment activities, in addition to working on manager selection and portfolio construction.
+Prior to joining Jasper Ridge Partners in 2003, George was a General Partner at Apax Partners, a leading international private equity firm.
+Previously, George was an Investment Officer with the Czech and Slovak American Enterprise Fund and, before that, at Salomon Brothers Inc. George serves on the board of directors of The Bessemer Group, Incorporated and its principal subsidiary banks, and the board of managers of Bessemer Securities LLC and its principal subsidiary.
+George also serves on the board of trustees of NOLS.
+George earned an AB in Economics from Harvard College and an MBA and Certificate in Public Management from the Stanford Graduate School of Business.